 • Yard and Walkway Cleaning: William Derby School students raked and cleaned seniors’ yards in the fall, and the Snow Angels program made sure walkways were cleared in the winter.

 • Toonie Lunch: The monthly Toonie Lunch has been a highlight in the past year.
-AF Strasbourg teams with a different partner each month to provide a lunch for seniors where seniors can not only get a meal, but also have a chance to socialize.
+Age-Friendly Strasbourg teams with a different partner each month to provide a lunch for seniors where seniors can not only get a meal, but also have a chance to socialize.
 This is a great way to help alleviate isolation.
 Partners have included the Adult Day Program, who provided a soup lunch for 50 guests; students from William Derby School, who cooked and served a meal to 70 plus seniors; and Strasbourg Emergency Medical Services, who not only helped with the meal but also set up blood pressure testing for anyone who wanted it.
 Strasbourg Lions Club, Forever…in motion, and Business Association Members each partnered at one of the meals and helped serve.
 They are ongoing partners.

 Civic Participation & Employment Domain:

-• Communication Person: In 2023, AF Strasbourg/Strasbourg Recreation Board hired a communication person to put together handout packages with all local heath and emergency phone numbers and all pertinent info in one book.
+• Communication Person: In 2023, Age-Friendly Strasbourg/Strasbourg Recreation Board hired a communication person to put together handout packages with all local heath and emergency phone numbers and all pertinent info in one book.
 Seniors developed the job description and the policy for the new staff hire.

-• Seniors’ Safety Presentation: As part of AF Strasbourg’s ongoing presentations for seniors, Town Council and the local RCMP participated in a safety presentation, talking about such issues as phone scams, mischief door knocking/doorbell ringing, and the local buddy system to make sure neighbours are okay.
+• Seniors’ Safety Presentation: As part of Age-Friendly Strasbourg’s ongoing presentations for seniors, Town Council and the local RCMP participated in a safety presentation, talking about such issues as phone scams, mischief door knocking/doorbell ringing, and the local buddy system to make sure neighbours are okay.

 Community Supports & Health Services Domain:

-• Health Checks: Each month, AF Strasbourg hosts a health presentation at the library followed by Q&A. The presentations are on various health-related topics.
+• Health Checks: Each month, Age-Friendly Strasbourg hosts a health presentation at the library followed by Q&A. The presentations are on various health-related topics.
 Monthly Wellness Checks are provided by a Nurse Practitioner.
 Foot care will be provided by a retired Nurse Practitioner following the presentation, for a small fee.
-AF Strasbourg paid the initial cost for this footcare.
+Age-Friendly Strasbourg paid the initial cost for this footcare.
 The fee individuals pay helps offset this initial investment.

 • Mental Health: Talk, Ask, Listen is a Farmers’ Mental Health workshop put on in a farming community for everyone.
-This is a great way for AF Strasbourg to reach out to our community’s farmers and families.
+This is a great way for Age-Friendly Strasbourg to reach out to our community’s farmers and families.

 ~ ~ ~ ~ ~ ~ ~ ~